Swim Gear: Swedish Goggles Review

 Latex straps degrade quickly.

-Most swim goggles are now built with silicone head straps.
+Most popular swim goggles are now built with silicone head straps.
 Silicone is far more durable in the water compared to latex (this goes for choosing a latex or silicone swim cap as well).

 Can be a pain in the butt to assemble.